reopeo/xilinx/Readme.md

-This is ws of FPGA.
+This is WS of FPGA.